Argyle and Campbell Street bicycle connections

 When and how will the effectiveness of the bike lanes be evaluated?

-A report on the Argyle Street and Campbell Street bicycle lane trial, of which this Liverpool Street component is part of, will be provided to the Council after a year of operation.
+A report on the Argyle Street and Campbell Street bicycle lane trial will be provided to the Council after a year of operation.
+This Liverpool Street component is part of that trial.
 This is planned for the later part of 2025.

 Why are these bike lanes a trial?

-The Argyle Street, Campbell Street, Liverpool Street and Bathurst Street bicycle lanes have been installed as a trial with reporting to occur after a year of operation to understand what further enhancements and improvements might be required.
+The Argyle Street, Campbell Street, Liverpool Street and Bathurst Street bicycle lanes have been installed as a trial.
+Reporting will occur after a year of operation.
+This will allow us to understand what further enhancements and improvements might be required.

 How the separated lanes work?